 Find out what some of our students think about studying in Glasgow!Find out all about life in Glasgow

-Applications should be made online by selecting the correct 'Apply' button.
+Applications must be made online by selecting the correct 'Apply' button.

-- a copy of your degree certificate and relevant transcripts
+- a copy of your degree certificate and full academic transcript

-- a copy of the photo page from your passport – this is only required if you are an international students who requires a visa to enter the UK
+- a copy of the photo page from your passport – this is only required for international students who require a visa to enter the UK

 5G Advanced Communications